Veterans returning from combat with visible and invisible injuries too often find they don’t have everything they need to rebuild their lives.

 Operation Hat Trick bridges the gaps separating wounded service members and veterans from essential equipment, specialized services, and the recovery that lies beyond.
 Our work and your generosity are about one thing: NEED!

-- Operation Hat Trick has donated over $600,000 to organizations that support its mission.
+- Operation Hat Trick has donated over $1 million since 2014 to organizations that support its mission

 - OHT has supported everything from buying a custom bow for an injured sharp shooter with a severe shoulder injury,to providing shoes for prosthetic legs,to providing therapeutic mattresses for those with spinal injuries,to providing airfare for family members who rush to be at their loved one’s side after an injury,to building a cabin at a camp for recovering veterans.